Easy leche merengada (cinnamon-lemon ice milk)

 Leche merengada [leh-cheh meh-rehang-gah-dah] translates to “meringue-like milk” and is a traditional Spanish dessert.

-The classical version is made heating milk with cinnamon, lemon zest and sugar, then adding beaten egg whites and freezing into a texture between milkshake and ice cream but much lighter, since it uses no cream.
+The classical version is made heating milk with cinnamon, lemon zest and sugar, then adding beaten egg whites and freezing.

-While leche merengada was originally meant as a freeze treat, the flavor of cinnamon infused, slightly lemony cold drink has become so beloved that it’s very common to find;leche merengada-ice cream in many Spanish ice cream parlors.
+Leche merengada was originally meant as a drink, but the flavor of cinnamon infused, slightly lemony cold drink has become so beloved that it’s very common to find as a flavor leche merengada-ice cream in many Spanish ice cream parlors.

 FAQ’s about leche merengada